 What’s the Catch?

-There are two catches with this system.
-The first is minor and relatively simple.
-It reduces the potential advantage that the player can supposedly achieve over the house.
-The second is the true flaw of the system.
+There are three catches with this system.
+The first two are minor and relatively simple.
+They reduce the potential advantage that the player can supposedly achieve over the house.
+The third is the true flaw of the system.
 It eliminates the perceived player advantage and restores the house advantage.
-This second flaw is also more subtle and difficult to explain.
-Proponents of the system will dismiss both flaws with distracting rationalizations which I’ll prepare you for.
+This third flaw is also more subtle and difficult to explain.
+Proponents of the system will dismiss the flaws with distracting rationalizations which I’ll prepare you for.

 A Minor Flaw: 12 on the Come-out